 You’ll also see columns with different limits based on the size of your family.
 The larger your family, the more amount of money you can earn each year to be eligible.
 There are also different tiers of eligibility.
 Guaranteed loans, for example, call for moderate income, while direct loans require applicants to be in the low- to very low-income categories.

-Finally, you must receive a dependable income in order to qualify for a USDA loan.
+Finally, you must receive a dependable income in order to be eligible for a USDA loan.
 Usually, the minimum length of time is the previous 24 months.

 If you have questions about your eligibility, you can contact a mortgage lender that specializes in USDA loans.
 Just be sure to ask so you don’t waste your time relaying your personal information to a lender who doesn’t understand the nuances of USDA loans.

 Real estate agents that work in a rural area may also be able to point you in the right direction since they’re likely to have more experience with clients utilizing these programs.

 Are there any other eligibility requirements?

 Each lender can apply its own requirements as long as they meet the USDA’s basic guidelines.
 One of these is that applicants must be either a U.S. citizen or hold permanent residency in the U.S.

 The lender will also look at your entire financial picture in addition to your credit history and current income.
 One of the guidelines surrounds PITI, which is your principal, interest, insurance, and taxes and combine to total your monthly payment.

 This amount can’t be more than 29% of your pre-tax monthly income.
 So if you make $3,000 your total monthly payment would have to be less than $900.

 Another requirement is what’s called your debt-to-income ratio.
-Again, looking at your pre-tax monthly income, your lender will then compare your monthly debt payments.
+Again, looking at your income, your lender will then compare your monthly debt payments.
 Your lender will then compare your monthly debt payments.
 Your debts must be no more than 41% of your monthly income.
 Remember, they’re going to include your mortgage payment in that amount.